jasonschurawel/HybridNotes/README.md

 - Ensure billing is enabled for your Google Cloud project

 **"Processing takes too long"**
-- Large PDFs require more processing time
+- Large PDFs (15MB+) use Files API and require more processing time
+- Files up to 2GB are supported with extended processing
-- Check your internet connection
+- Check your internet connection for file uploads
+- Monitor browser console for detailed progress logs
-- Consider splitting large documents
+- Consider splitting extremely large documents (> 1GB) for faster processing

 ### **Getting Help**